'We're out of options': Rental crisis hits families as rents up, supply down

 On another occasion, he accepted two mums in their 20s with a limited rental history but they did not pay rent on time and he got complaints from neighbours about parties.

-After they left, fixing holes in falls, cleaning floors, 1m-high lawns and disposal of two van and trailers' worth of rubbish cost him more than $1000.
+After they left, fixing holes in falls, cleaning floors, 1m-high lawns and disposing of two van and trailers' worth of rubbish cost him more than $1000.

 He said there was usually an even split of good versus "tenants from hell" but it was no longer worth taking the risk so he only took people with an "excellent history".